Bayesian Joint Chance Constrained Optimization: Approximations and Statistical Consistency: Asymptotic Analysis

 \section{Asymptotic Analysis}

 ~ In this section, we first identify regularity conditions on the prior distribution, the likelihood model, the variational family, and the risk and constraint functions to establish the rate at which the feasible region of (VBJCCP) coincides with the true feasible region.
 Then, under similar regularity conditions, we derive the convergence rate of the optimal value of (VBJCCP) to that of (TP), in the setting with a single constraint function (i.e., $m=1$).
 We derive the convergence rate result under very mild conditions on the prior distribution and the likelihood models that are, nonetheless, hard to verify in practice for many problems of interest.
-Therefore, under more restrictive, but easily verifiable, regularity conditions we show that the the optimal values $V^*_{VB}$ of (VBJCCP) converges to the optimal value $V^*$ of (TP) at $\vxi=\vxi_0$ (respectively), in $P_0^n-$probability as the number of samples converges to infinity, again in the setting with a single constraint function.
+Therefore, under more restrictive, but easily verifiable, regularity conditions we show that the the optimal value $V^*_{VB}$ of (VBJCCP) converges to the optimal value $V^*$ of (TP) at $\vxi=\vxi_0$ (respectively), in $P_0^n-$probability as the number of samples converges to infinity, again in the setting with a single constraint function.

 Note that it follows from the definition of the VB posterior $\qnv$ in~\eqref{eq:vb_opt} that when the variational family $\mathcal{Q}$ consists of all possible distributions then $\qnv$ coincides with the true posterior distribution.
 Consequently, all of our theoretical results for (VBJCCP) trivially extend to (BJCCP).